SolaceDev/maas-docs-online/docs/group_howto/ght_use_rest_api_services.rst

 Now that we have a token, we can use it call the service REST endpoint to create a messaging service.

-1. In the Postman Collection “*Solace Blogs – Create Messaging Service*”, select the request “**POST Create Messaging Service**”
+1. In the Postman Collection `here <https://documenter.getpostman.com/view/3081638/RWM8SWza>`_ “*Solace Blogs – Create Messaging Service*”, select the request “**POST Create Messaging Service**”

 .. image:: ../img/use_api_tokens_7.jpg